abcsys/libem/benchmark/README.md

 ...
 ```

-To run through the following batching experiment for a benchmark, use:
+To run the following batching experiment for a benchmark, use:

 ```
 python -m benchmark.run -s batch -n <benchmark-name>